 Role

-Dr Samantha McLean is a senior lecturer in microbiology.
-She is a member of the Antimicrobial Resistance, Omics and Microbiota (AROM) research theme, microbiology lead for the Medical Technologies Innovation Facility (MTIF) and is actively engaged in antimicrobial and biofilm research.
+Dr Samantha McLean is an Associate Professor of Infection Prevention and Control in the department of Biosciences.
+She is a member of the Antimicrobial Resistance, Omics and Microbiota (AROM) research theme, microbiology academic lead for the Medical Technologies Innovation Facility (MTIF), and Director of the UK Healthy Ageing Innovation Consortium.
+Her research focuses on developing antimicrobial therapies and evaluating infection prevention and control implications during the development of materials and devices, aiming to reduce microbial burden.

 She is a module leader in both undergraduate and postgraduate Molecular Microbiology modules.
 Dr McLean is a Masters and Undergraduate degree research project supervisor and currently teaches on the following modules: